Derjyn/awesome-stripe/README.md

 ## Other Processors
-Stripe doesn't always fit a businesses needs; The following processors can help fulfill someone's needs/use-case in this event.
+Stripe doesn't always fit a businesses use-case or meet various needs; The following processors can help in these scenarios.

 ### Regional
 Paystack (Africa) - https://paystack.com